Pinwheel Play space closed permanently during the 2020 shutdowns. We don't have more details

 Birthday Parties at Pinwheel Play

-Parties start at $100 plus $8.00 per child (all children must be accompanied by an adult) and include a private party room for an hour and a half and unlimited play for guests.
+Parties start at $249 for the first 10 children (28 guests including adults) and $8.00 per additional child (all children must be accompanied by an adult) and include a private party room for two hours and unlimited play for guests.
 Patrons bring their own food and do their own clean up, but staff will be on hand.
 Customized art projects can be added for an additional cost.
 More details can be found here.

 Articles Related to Pinwheel Play